calaldees/teacherEducation/teacherEducation/collaboration.md

         * Sole responsibility
         * Don't have to "Carry the weak"
         * Not wanting to deal with interpersonal problems
-        * Every assignment is a product
+        * Every assignment is a prod.uct
     * > Procrastination hinders collaboration because it does not leave time for discussion
     * The world is simple and understandable if you are alone
     * > Supportive behaviour is a very important factor for team success, and therefore a refusal to provide or allow it is damaging to collaboration.